walkingwithafoodie/walkingwithafoodie.github.io/_posts/2016-1-6-WinterPomperendelli.md

 If you roll thinner and cut thinner, it could be spaghetti or Fettuccine noodles.
 The thicker they are the longer it takes to dry and the possibility of moisture remaining while storing and it going bad.

+##Pappardelle and Fettuccine to dry

 I made 2 batches one of pappardelle and one fettuccine.
 The pappardelle is for the dish and the fettuccine is to dry.
 When making pasta I tend to always dry some since I am making some anyway.
 When drying noodles place them on a drying rack until they crack and fall off.
 Since they will crack in half make sure to double the length that you want.
 If you use them fresh cut them to length before running them through the cutter.

 While the pasta is waiting to go in place them on a half rack dusted with flour and covered with a towel.
 This keeps them fresh and from sticking together.

+###Check your Sauce

-Check your sauce, it might be too thick by now.Taste and add more stock or water until sauce is thinly covering the back of a spoon and when you drag your finger through it the line stays.
+Check your sauce, it might be too thick by now.
+Taste and add more stock or water until sauce is thinly covering the back of a spoon and when you drag your finger through it the line stays.
 Then add veggies and mix.
 Also be careful not to over sauce your pasta.
 We really want to highlight the freshness of the pasta and not to hide it with an overpowering thick heavy sauce.

 Now cook the pasta.
 Fresh pasta takes no time at all.
 Once you put it in stir and wait until they float.
 Taste one to make sure it's al dente.
 Mine only took a minute.
 Then add drained pasta  to the sauce and toss together.

+###Plating and finishing the dish

 I LOVE to plate pasta like this in a big bowl and finish it with some good hard cheese lemon zest and citrus finishing oil.

 Nothing sexier than hand made pasta, just saying

+###Tasting the Dish

-When tasting the dish I get notes of smokiness from the Kielbasa, richness of the dish removed with the citrus, tanginess from the crème fraiche ,`grassy quality from the kale, slight nuttiness from the fond.
+When tasting the dish I get notes of smokiness from the Kielbasa, richness of the dish removed with the citrus, tanginess from the crème fraiche , grassy quality from the kale, slight nuttiness from the fond.
 Overall this was an excellent dish using what is in season and highlighting the fresh pasta and a good learning opportunity for my husband.